wmcdonald404/ansible-loops/README.md

 Most loop examples include sample variables but for some of the more complex looping structures, it's not always immediately obvious how the loop interacts.
 Often variables used in the documented examples are not populated and hence difficult for the layperson to understand or interpret.

-This repo intends to present each loop style with a slighly more comprehensible set of sample variables.
+This repo tries to present each loop style with a more comprehensible set of sample variables.

 - with_list
 - with_items